The Hundred is committed to supporting and promoting environmental sustainability.

 We will use this insight to adjust and improve our ways of working in 2023 and beyond.

-We know that Pyrotechnics is a particular area of interest for fans of The Hundred, following feedback last year.
+We know that Pyrotechnics is a particular area of interest for fans of The Hundred, following feedback.
 We work with Pains to provide our pyrotechnic displays on a matchday and they have put some specific policies in place to reduce the environmental impact of their people, activities and operations.

 Pains fully offset the carbon emissions of their displays through tree plantation.
 You can find out more about how they do this here.